Malcolm Butler: Professional career

-New England Patriots
+New England Patriots (first stint)

 2014 season

 Butler received an invitation to attend the New England Patriots’ rookie minicamp.
-On May 19, 2014, the New England Patriots signed Butler to a three-year, $1.53 million contract after he impressed coaches with his performance during rookie minicamp.
+On May 19, 2014, the Patriots signed Butler to a three-year, $1.53 million contract after impressing coaches with his performance during rookie minicamp.
 During training camp, Butler competed for a roster spot against Dax Swanson, Justin Green, and Jemea Thomas.
-Butler had an impressive preseason and earned a roster spot as the sixth cornerback on the Patriots’ depth chart.
-Head coach Bill Belichick named him the sixth cornerback, behind Darrelle Revis, Alfonzo Dennard, Logan Ryan, Kyle Arrington, and Brandon Browner.
+He had an impressive preseason and earned a roster spot as the sixth cornerback on the Patriots’ depth chart.
+Head coach Bill Belichick named Butler the sixth cornerback, behind Darrelle Revis, Alfonzo Dennard, Logan Ryan, Kyle Arrington, and Brandon Browner.

-Butler made his NFL debut in the season opener at the Miami Dolphins and made two solo tackles during their 20–33 loss.
+Butler made his NFL debut in the season opener at the Miami Dolphins and made two solo tackles during the 33–20 road loss.
 He was inactive for three games as a healthy scratch (Weeks 5–7) after Alfonzo Dennard returned from injury.
-On November 2, 2014, Butler collected a season-high four solo tackles and deflected a pass as the Patriots defeated the Denver Broncos 43–21 in Week 9.
+During Week 9 against the Denver Broncos, Butler collected a season-high four solo tackles and deflected a pass in the 43–21 victory.
 He was inactive for another two games (Weeks 12–13) as a healthy scratch.
-On December 14, 2014, Butler earned his first NFL start and recorded two combined tackles during a 41–13 victory against the Dolphins.
-In Week 17, he collected a season-high five combined tackles during a 17–9 loss against the Buffalo Bills.
-He finished his rookie season in 2014 with 15 combined tackles (14 solo) and three pass deflections in 11 games and one start.
+During Week 15, Butler earned his first NFL start and recorded two combined tackles in a 41–13 victory over the Dolphins.
+In the regular-season finale against the Buffalo Bills, Butler collected a season-high five combined tackles during the 17–9 loss.

+Butler finished his rookie season in 2014 with 15 combined tackles (14 solo) and three pass deflections in 11 games and one start.
 The Patriots finished atop the AFC East with a 12–4 record and received a first-round bye.
-On January 10, 2015, Butler appeared in his first NFL playoff game as the Patriots defeated the Baltimore Ravens 35–31 in the AFC Divisional Round.
-The following week, he made one tackle as the Patriots defeated the Indianapolis Colts 45–7 during the AFC Championship Game.
+On January 10, 2015, Butler appeared in his first NFL playoff game as the Patriots defeated the Baltimore Ravens 35–31 during the AFC Divisional Round.
+The following week, he made one tackle as the Patriots defeated the Indianapolis Colts 45–7 in the AFC Championship Game.